Oncle-Ha/peri-docs/content/en/docs/Contributing/PhysIKA-Webset.md

 ## Pull requests
 Finally, you should make an "Pull requests" at our github repository.
-Thanks for your contribution to PhysIKA opensource project!
+Thanks for your contribution to Peridyno opensource project!

 ## Publishing website
 1. Generate public folder